Brain Repair, Aging & Inflammation in Neurodegeneration (BRAIN) Lab · UTMB

 2021

-Tau oligomer–induced HMGB1 nuclear release drives cGAS-STING activation and cellular senescence in Alzheimer's disease
+Tau oligomer–induced HMGB1 release contributes to cellular senescence and neuropathology linked to Alzheimer's disease and frontotemporal dementia

 2020